markdioszegi/WEB_PA/readme.md

 ## Features

 - A single page app
-- Customers: customers can add products in their cart
+- Customers: customers can add/update/remove products in their cart
+- Admins: can add/update/remove products to the site
 - View my cart: you can take a look at your products and sums the price
-- Products: can set quantity or increment, can't put it into cart if out of stock
+- Products: can't put it into cart if out of stock